FrogsArePog/MCP-Archive/README.md

 # MCP-Archive
-An archive of ModCoderPack sources for Minecraft 1.5 - 1.6.4
+An archive of ModCoderPack sources for Minecraft 1.0 - 1.7.9

+# Help
+Since most of the MCP sources used to be hosted on mediafire or ad.fly, there is a high chance that they been taken down years ago with no going back.
+Please help and contribute with archiving Minecraft for the future.

 # Why?
 In the past few months, it's been harder for me to find older sources of older Minecraft versions, so I have searched and found some sources left.